-The Company is aware of two combined holdings which hold more than 10 per cent of the ordinary shares in issue; Premier Miton Group PLC with 14.71 per cent holding and Hargreaves London Asset Management with 14.44 per cent at the date of issuing these financial statements.
+The Company is aware of one combined holding which holds more than 10 per cent of the ordinary shares in issue; Hargreaves Landsdown Asset Management with 14.75 per cent at the date of issuing these financial statements.

-No other individual shareholder held more than 10 per cent of the ordinary shares in issue at 30 September 2019, 30 September 2018 or at the date of issuing these financial statements.
+No other individual shareholder held more than 10 per cent of the ordinary shares in issue at 30 September 2020, 30 September 2019 or at the date of issuing these financial statements.